Nissan Altima Insurance Rates

 Rates are averaged for all Nissan Altima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Nissan Altima Insurance
+How to Find the Best Nissan Altima Insurance

-Saving money on insurance for a Nissan Altima consists of having a good driving record, maintaining good credit, eliminating unnecessary coverage, and determing if full coverage is necessary.
-Set aside time to shop around at every policy renewal by getting price quotes from direct companies like GEICO and Progressive, and also from local insurance agents.
+Saving money on insurance for a Nissan Altima consists of avoiding accidents and violations, having good credit, avoid buying unnecessary coverage, and possibly raising deductibles.
+Make time to compare rates at every policy renewal by getting quotes from direct insurance companies like GEICO and Progressive, and also from local exclusive and independent agents.

-The next list is a recap of the data raised in the charts and tables above.
+The list below is a brief recap of the data touched on in this article.

-- Insureds who require increased levels of liability coverage will pay approximately $490 every year to raise from a minimum limit to 250/500 limits
+- Insureds who may need higher liability limits will pay approximately $490 annually to raise from a minimum limit to 250/500 limits

 - Increasing deductibles can save around $525 each year